wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 secret = '12345'
 ```

-You then create a variable called encoded_credentials and proceed to do the Base64 encoding by using an f-string and passing in your key and secret.
+You then create a variable called encoded_credentials and do the Base64 encoding by using an f-string and passing in your key and secret.

 ```python
 encoded_credentials = b64encode(bytes(f'{key}:{secret}',
                                      encoding='ascii')).decode('ascii')
 ```

-Here you create your authorization header, a key/value pair including your Base64 encoded username and password.
+You create your authorization header, a key/value pair including your Base64 encoded username and password.
 This pair authenticates your requests and allows you to access the API.

 ```python
 auth_header = f'Basic {encoded_credentials}'